23233/simple_admin/README.md

     ModelList: modelList,
     Name:      "app name",
     RunSync:   true, // this is xorm sync2
-    EnableReg: false, // if false web front not use reg
     Prefix:    "/admin", // path prefix like app.Prefix("/admin") })
 ```